Call Me Back

 Life insurance provides financial support to the surviving family, secures their future and balances the interests of all beneficiaries.
 Name beneficiaries explicitly to ensure life insurance distributes assets evenly among biological children and step children.

 Include life insurance in the estate plan for fairness and financial security for blended families.
 This provides immediate financial support to the family in times of loss.
+It is also important to consider naming a new spouse as a beneficiary to ensure they are adequately provided for.

 Pension Funds

 Pension funds need to be addressed in estate planning to ensure equal distribution among all beneficiaries especially in blended families.
 From April 2027, pensions will be included in a person’s estate for inheritance tax purposes so understanding the tax implications and how it supports the surviving family is important.
+Without a will, intestacy rules will dictate the distribution of the estate, which can lead to unintended consequences and potential conflicts, particularly affecting the distribution of pension funds.

 Effective management of pension funds involves regular review and update of beneficiary designations to ensure it aligns with current family dynamics and legal requirements.
 This prevents potential disputes and ensures the estate plan reflects the deceased’s wishes and provides financial security for all beneficiaries.